silkstreamnet/popbox/readme.txt

 - Added last ditch fix for any potential problems with image loading.
 - Fixed a few setting update conversions e.g. scrollable content to gallery.
 - Added support for numbers in adjust method "immediate" parameter.
+- Fixed a bug with going from a scrolled content mode to gallery mode.

 === v2-14 (stable) ===
 - Fixed issues with adjust scaling stability with the gallery and onload.